jup-ag/space-station/labs/2-perpetual-exchange/4-how-it-works.md

 Conversely, to open a short position, a trader deposits collateral matching one of the stablecoins in the pool.

-### Leverage by Borrowing from The Pool
+### Leverage

-To allow for leverage, traders may borrow assets from the pool to create a larger position.
+To allow for leverage, traders borrow assets from the pool to create a larger position.
 To create a 2x long position SOL-USD, the other 1x SOL will be borrowed from the pool.

-### Swap Integration

-Liquidity providers (LPs) may use any token to deposit into one of the pool's custody.
-We will use Jupiter Swap to swap the LP's token into the custody's token, all positions are denominated in USD.

-When withdrawing from a custody, LPs may request to receive a different token than the custody's token.
-We will use Jupiter Swap to swap the custody's token to the LP's desired token.

-For convenience, we allow traders to open positions using any token and we will use Jupiter Swap to swap the trader's token to the required token.
+This borrow leads to a hourly borrow rate to be paid to the pool.
+Positions always pay borrow fees and are never paid funding.

 ### Hourly Borrow Rate